How To Paint a Buffalo Check Feature Wall

 6. I waited over night to let the first stripes dry before beginning the vertical stripes.
 Begin by adding painters tape to the vertical lines that you’ve already marked out with pencil, taking care to place the tape on the outsides of the stripes again so that they are even when the tape’s removed.
 Use painter’s tape to mark the stripes you are not painting with an “X” again so you don’t get confused.

-Because the spots where the two stripes intersect will be painted black, you can just paint the other squares to cut down on the thickness of the paint in those inserting squares.
+Because the spots where the two stripes intersect will be painted black, for the next step you can just paint the other squares to cut down on the thickness of the paint in those inserting squares.
 These stripes (squares) were painted with 410D Grey Tote -two coats.

 7. Let the Grey Tote dry for several hours or over night but do not remove the painters tape.
 Add tape to the intersecting squares, again on the outside to create the 10 inch squares.
-Paint these intersecting squares with 410G Raven Wood.
-After two coats remove all the painters tape.
+Paint these intersecting squares with the final color, 410G Raven Wood.
+After two coats remove each piece of painters tape, and reveal the buffalo plaid design.

-Once all the tape is removed, you may have to do a few touch-ups in any spots where your tape wasn’t pushed down firmly enough.
+As a final step once all the tape is removed, you may have to do a few touch-ups in any spots where your tape wasn’t pushed down firmly enough.
 Remember though it doesn’t have to be perfect.
-Tiny imperfections won’t be noticeable once your furniture is back in place and the room is put back together.
+Tiny imperfections won’t be noticeable once the whole thing is done and your furniture is back in place and the room is put back together.

 Top Tips For Plaid Painted Walls:

 And, if you can get a friend to help you it goes so much quicker with two people to mark out the lines.
-One person can set up the level each time and the other can tape, or hold a long straight edge on the wall for marking out the pencil lines.
+One person can set up the level each time and the other can place each strip of tape, or hold a long straight edge on the wall for marking out the pencil lines.

-One other consideration -when you’re taping over the fresh paint you want the fresh paint to be dry enough so that it won’t be damaged by being taped over.
-But you also don’t want to leave the tape on so long that it damages the layer beneath it.
+One other consideration -when you’re taping over the fresh paint you want the fresh paint to be dry enough so that it won’t be damaged by a strip of painter tape.
+But you also don’t want to leave the strips of tape on so long that it damages the layer beneath it.
 So it’s a calculated risk.
-Be sure to use actual painters tape and not masking tape, and remember you can do touch ups if you need to.
+Be sure to use actual painters tape and not masking tape to mark out your buffalo plaid pattern.
+Remember also that you can always do small touch ups if the tape strips do damage the paint underneath at all.

 I didn’t want to add art that would compete with my new buffalo check feature wall so I decided on a pretty birch branch with lights and yarn tassels.
 A large mirror would be a great choice too.